 - Conspiracy to Commit Tax Fraud (26 U.S.C.
 7206; 18 U.S.C.
 371)

-The key to a successful defense is to take the first signs of an investigation seriously and to immediately seek shelter with a trusted Long Island federal defense attorney.
+The key to a successful defense is to take the first signs of an investigation seriously and to immediately seek shelter with trusted Long Island federal criminal defense attorneys.
 The chances to intervene, explain, and resolve things early on in a case are disproportionally higher than defending an already charged case.
 In other words, you control the outcome to some extent by getting effective legal advice quickly rather than sitting back and allow for things to take its course.
 Only once you speak to an attorney, you and your lawyer of choice can assess the situation and determine what exposure you may have and what defenses may apply.
 Simply relying on a “No Intent” strategy may work in state cases, but it doesn’t work in federal court.

 - Arrest & Indictment in Federal Court

 - Rumors of a Government Investigations

 - Investigators Trying to Interview You/Affiliates

 - Target Letter